hzget/hzget.github.io/notes/golang/pkg/flag.md

 fs.Parse([]string{"-success", "500"}) // nSuccess is 500 in this case
 ```

+We need to register the parsing rules for each "flag" (in a
+map structure in this case).
+Then extract the rule and apply it during
+the parsing process.
 The mechnism to parse a slice of texts:

-1. bind a variable to the expected flag
+1. register rules: bind a variable to the expected flag
-2. create a Flag structure to store parsing its rules
+2. register rules: create a Flag structure to store parsing rules
-3. add the Flag to FlagSet
+3. register rules: add the Flag to FlagSet
-4. traverse the slice and parse each flag to corresponding variable
+4. parse input: traverse the slice and parse each flag to corresponding variable

 ```golang
 func (f *FlagSet) IntVar(p *int, name string, value int, usage string) {